mroam/deepLearnAlg/README.md

 Note: We're seeing that Anaconda's install of tensorflow puts lots of invisible (dot files) stuff in "~" home folder.
 Would have been nice if it made a single folder for all the tensorflow stuff.

-* (√) Told Mac Finder to show our invisible files: adjusting the 3rd word of the following to match your account name (our account is called tensorflow)
+* (√) Told Mac Finder to show our invisible files: adjusting the 3rd word of the following to match your account name (example account is called 'tense')

-   `defaults -host **tensorflow** write com.apple.finder AppleShowAllFiles -bool YES`
+   `defaults -host` **tense** `write com.apple.finder AppleShowAllFiles -bool YES`